-As a result of the coronavirus crisis as described in Note 1.D, in the reporting period the Group examined the effects of the coronavirus pandemic on its assets in each of the periods ended March 31, June 30 and September 30 by means of, inter alia, external valuers.
-In order to examine the value of the Group's hotels as at December 31, 2020, and further to the process the Company performed in the reporting period, the Company engaged external valuers as it does every year and obtained full valuations for the five hotels of the Group and accordingly adjusted the value of the fixed assets as at December 31, 2020.
-In the framework of these valuations and taking into consideration the effects of the coronavirus pandemic, the relevant macro aspects were examined in each county, indications of market prices of transactions in the current period were examined, an assessment was made regarding the rate of recovery of hotel operations in the forthcoming years and the specific features of each of the Group's hotels were examined (such as location, quality, character, guest mix, and so forth).
+In order to examine the value of the Group's hotels as at December 31, 2021 the Company engaged external valuers as it does every year and obtained full valuations for the five hotels of the Group and accordingly adjusted the value of the fixed assets as at December 31, 2021.
+In the framework of these valuations and taking into consideration the effects of the coronavirus pandemic as mentioned in Note 1.D above, the relevant macro aspects were examined in each county, indications of market prices of transactions in the current period were examined, an assessment was made regarding the rate of recovery of hotel operations in the forthcoming years and the specific features of each of the Group's hotels were examined (such as location, quality, character, guest mix, and so forth).